ibrahim-mintal/Jenkins-pipeline-3-teir-Web-App/README.md

-# 🎬 Movie Review App
+# 🎬 Movie Review App with Automated CI/CD Pipeline

 A full-stack web application for managing and reviewing movies, built with React, Node.js, Express, and PostgreSQL.
 The app integrates with the OMDB API to automatically fetch movie posters and information.
+This project also includes an **Automated CI/CD Pipeline** for containerized deployment using Docker, Jenkins, and Ansible.

+---

+## 🔧 Tools Involved

+- **Docker** → Containerize frontend, backend, and database.
+- **Docker Compose** → Manage multi-container app locally.
+- **Jenkins** → Automate build, test, and deployment pipeline.
+- **Ansible** → Deploy Docker containers to multiple servers (e.g., staging & production).

+---

+## 🛠️ Project Workflow

+1. **Application Setup**
+    - Create a **frontend** (React or simple HTML/NGINX).
+    - Create a **backend** (Flask / Node.js / Spring Boot).
+    - Use a **database** (Postgres or MySQL).
+2. **Dockerization**
+    - Write a `Dockerfile` for frontend + backend.
+    - Use official DB image (Postgres/MySQL).
+    - Create `docker-compose.yml` to run locally.
+3. **Jenkins CI Pipeline**
+    - Jenkins pulls code from GitHub.
+    - Builds Docker images for frontend & backend.
+    - Runs unit tests.
+    - Pushes Docker images to Docker Hub.
+4. **Ansible Deployment (CD)**
+    - Ansible playbooks to:
+        - Install Docker on target servers.
+        - Pull images from Docker Hub.
+        - Start containers with correct networking.
+    - Deploy to **2 environments**: staging + production.
+5. **Final Flow**
+    - Developer pushes code to GitHub.
+    - Jenkins pipeline builds/test/pushes images.
+    - Jenkins triggers Ansible to deploy containers.
+    - App updates automatically on target servers.

+---

+## 🔥 Bonus Extensions

+- Use **Nginx reverse proxy** to route frontend → backend.
+- Add **Blue/Green deployment** using Ansible.
+- Use **Jenkins pipelines as code** (Jenkinsfile).
+- Add **automated integration tests** after deployment.

+---

+👉 This project will give you **real DevOps hands-on** with:

+- **Docker** for microservices.
+- **Jenkins** for CI/CD.
+- **Ansible** for infra automation + deployment.

+---

 ## 🏗️ Architecture